ghjan/sdi-centos7pp/README.md

 # sdi-centos7 (Sumpfgottheit's Docker Image for CentOS7)

 A docker image, based on the official CentOS 7 Release with minimal changes.
+This image is the base image for all sdi-Images.

 See the [Sumpfgottheit's Docker Image wiki](https://github.com/sumpfgottheit/sdi-centos7/wiki) for the concept and idea behind the SDI images.